vishaltelangre/tic-tac-toe/README.md

 ### Features

 - Play between 2 players
-- Play with a dumb computer 😜
+- Play with the computer which may behave dumb or smart at times 😜
-- The computer makes random moves and fakes that it is really thinking
 - Shows who's turn it is nicely

 ### To run locally